fmichonneau/foghorn/cran-comments.md

-Following feedback from Kurt Hornik at the time of initial submission (end of November), I included the possibility of using the RDS files hosted by CRAN as a possible data source for the results, in addition of scrapping the content of the CRAN webpages.
+Following feedback from Kurt Hornik at the time of initial submission (end of November), I included the possibility of using the RDS files hosted by CRAN as a data source for the results, in addition of the original approach scrapping the content of the CRAN webpages.

-I also included a note in the documentation indicating that the tools package included functions to summarize information about the CRAN check results.
+I also included a note in the documentation indicating that the "tools" package included (unexported) functions to summarize information about the CRAN check results.

 ## Test environments